hussain2y2/react-tailwind/README.md

 # Installation

+## Tech Stack Used
+1. React
+2. TailwindCss and
+3. TypeScript

 ## Follow the following steps

 1. Download the zip file from the given link and unzip.
-2. Run the command `npm install` OR `npm i` to download the required dependencies and dev dependencies.
+2. Run the command `npm install` OR `npm i` after switching the unzipped directory to download the required dependencies and dev dependencies.
 3. Run the command `npm start` and the application will be opened in the default browser.

 ## Usage